Health & Fitness

 Long-Term Risks of High Blood Pressure

 Hypertension often has no symptoms — it's called the 'silent killer' because it quietly damages blood vessels and organs over years.
+High pressure causes micro-tears in artery walls, which trigger inflammation and plaque buildup that narrows arteries over time.
 The primary risks are heart attack, stroke, kidney disease, and vision loss.
-Effective management combines lifestyle changes (diet, exercise, reduced sodium and alcohol) with medication when needed.
+The kidneys are particularly vulnerable because they filter enormous volumes of blood through delicate small vessels — chronic hypertension is one of the leading causes of end-stage kidney disease requiring dialysis.
+Effective management combines lifestyle changes with medication when needed.

-Home blood pressure monitors cost $30–$50 and are highly accurate.
-Regular monitoring gives your doctor a much better picture than a single clinic reading.
+Home blood pressure monitors cost $30–$50 and are clinically validated to be highly accurate.
+Monitoring regularly — especially in the morning before medications — gives your doctor a much better picture than a single clinic reading and can reveal patterns like morning surge or nocturnal hypertension that clinic visits will miss.